As construction increases, the project will send out regular email notifications.

 Trolley Trail Detour

-Pedestrians and bicyclists on the Trolley Trail are detoured between SE Park Avenue and River Road through 2014.
-Trolley Trail detour map (377 KB PDF)
+- Pedestrians and bicyclists on the Trolley Trail are detoured between SE Park Avenue and River Road through 2014.
+The current detour remains in place until the Trolley Trail opens in later 2014.
+Trolley Trail detour (10 MB PDF)

 Construction on the Portland-Milwaukie Light Rail Bridge began July 1, 2011, with in-water work.
 The first phase of construction includes creation of temporary work bridges and the placement of cofferdams around the sites where the bridge tower foundations will be constructed.